MobasshirAjaz/Public-Services/README.md

 # Public Services
 For detailed information about the features in app, see **Public Service Report.pdf** file.

+The webapp is primarily intended for use in a Mobile device.

 You can access the web app through the following link : [publicservices.vercel.app]( https://publicservices.vercel.app/ )

 Various sample data has been inserted into the app for showcase purpose.